miyamok/smartcontract-verification/README.md

 ```
 In general, an unknown external function can make arbitrary several calls to the public functions of the jar contract.
 The idea is to model such a sequence of transitions through an external behavior of the jar contract.
 For the jar contract, Ext is defined as a boolean valued function which takes four arguments.
 The first two represents a state which consists of b and tb, i.e. the public state variable balance and the amount of native crypto-asset of the jar contract.
 In principle, we should enumerate all publicly available data of the contract relevant to the formal analysis.
 The other two arguments represent a possible future state as a result of a sequence of transitions, which consists of function calls to deposit() and withdraw().

-Now we are able to discuss the Horn clause of Q_3 (copied below)
+Now we are able to discuss the Horn clause of Q_3 (same as above)
 ```
 (assert
  (forall ((b M) (l_b M) (l_b^ M) (s A) (l_s A) (v BUINT) (l_v BUINT) (l_r Int)